IvanPetroff/home/ora_xml/db/Dok46.typ

-  overriding member procedure doCommitToSnab#(in_x XMLtype), overriding member procedure check_DataReadyToCommitSnab#(in_x XMLtype), member procedure EditDok46(in_nz in out number, in_type varchar2, in_x XMLtype), member procedure CreateDok46(in_nz in out number, in_type varchar2, in_x XMLtype),
+  overriding member procedure doCommitToSnab#(in_x XMLtype), overriding member procedure check_DataReadyToCommitSnab#(in_x XMLtype), member procedure EditDok46(in_nz in out number, in_type varchar2, in_x XMLtype), overriding member procedure CreateDok(in_nz in out number, in_type varchar2, in_x XMLtype),
-  member procedure UserControlCreateDok(in_type varchar2, in_x XMLtype)
+  overriding member procedure OnBeforeStoreDok, overriding member procedure doNextStepDok(in_nz number, in_x XMLtype), overriding member procedure doPrevStepDok(in_nz number, in_x XMLtype)

 )
 not final;
 /